 When and why is it better to use professional foundation repair companies?
 Below, we outline common foundation problems that are difficult to fix yourself.
 As an example, we’ll explain how Groundworks, a top foundation repair company, would handle the situation.

-• Crawl space repair: When you opt for a professional foundation repair company to handle crawl space repairs, you won’t have to crawl around a dangerous and uncomfortable space to handle this sensitive repair.
-Groundworks offers many solutions to crawl space repair such as dehumidifier and drainage system installation.
+- Crawl space repair: When you hire a professional foundation repair company to handle crawl space repairs, you won’t have to crawl around a dangerous and uncomfortable space to perform this sensitive repair.
+Groundworks offers many solutions to crawl space repairs, such as dehumidifiers and drainage system installation.
 In addition, the company provides more complex repairs, such as crawl space encapsulation with its meticulously designed CrawlSeal vapor barrier.
 These repairs can prevent future foundation issues due to moisture.

 Based on your report, professional companies like Groundworks will offer solutions that are not typically DIY-friendly, such as helical pier installation and carbon fiber wall reinforcement.
 These solutions require expertise and careful execution to keep you and your family safe, so we recommend you use a professional for your foundation repairs.